 Coming to New Zealand on holiday and wanting to hire a car or drive?
 Or maybe you already live here and want to convert your licence?
 I can translate your licence for you!

-The New Zealand Transport Agency requires drivers with foreign licences to hold either an international licence or an NZTA-approved translation of their licence in order to drive in New Zealand.
+Waka Kotahi New Zealand Transport Agency requires drivers with foreign licences to hold either an international licence or an NZTA-approved translation of their licence in order to drive in New Zealand.
 The same requirement is enforced by car hire companies.
-If you have been in New Zealand for over 12 months, you will need to convert your licence in order to continue driving and NZTA will ask you for a translation produced by one of their approved translators.
+And if you have been in New Zealand for over 12 months, you will need to convert your licence in order to continue driving and NZTA will ask you for a translation produced by one of their approved translators.
 For more information, click here.

 I am approved by NZTA to produce certified translations of driver licences (French to English).
-I charge a set fee for driver licence translations and accept payment in euros or NZ dollars.
-To produce a translation, I require your postal address and a good quality scan of both sides of your licence.
+To produce a translation, I require your billing address and a good quality scan of both sides of your licence, along with confirmation of your payment.
 Once everything has been received, your translation will normally be issued within two business days.

-You will need to present the authorities/hire company with a physical copy of the certified translation.
-I can either post the translation to you (standard postage included in the price) or I can email you a pdf which you will need to print off yourself (high quality colour printing).
+You will need to present the authorities/hire company with a physical (printed) copy of the certified translation as well as your actual driver licence.
+As approved by NZTA, your licence translation is delivered by email as a pdf which you then need to print off yourself (high quality colour printing).

-For those already in New Zealand, I charge $75 including GST per licence (paid to my NZ account).
-If you are overseas, the price is €50 (paid to my Belgian account).
+For those already in New Zealand, I charge $75 including GST per licence (paid to my NZ bank account).
+If you are overseas, the price is €50 (paid to my Belgian bank account).

 It’s simple and quick to get a translation.
 Contact me today and let’s get you on the road!